The Workshop School is a new independent middle school in Prospect Heights, Brooklyn. We are set to launch in Fall 2019.

 No, we are an independent school.
 Charter schools are public schools authorized by the state.
 They often include scripted state curriculum and the standardized state exams which we believe limits student learning and stunt student growth.

 As an independent school, we design our learning standards in connection with our families and community.
+The State Board of Regents requires that non-public schools meet certain academic requirements; however, independent schools are able to design truly innovative curriculum and programs.

 There is a rising tide of innovative leaders working on very interesting and impactful projects across the country.
 It’s a very exciting time to be thinking about how we can design and develop new kinds of schools.

 Research explains that students are most successful when they feel safe to create, learn, and share.
 The Workshop teaches socioemotional intelligence, including “consequential thinking” and “emotional literacy”, through daily practice in community meeting and advisory.
 All students will also meet with his or her advisor and with a trained social worker at least one time each month.
+Socioemotional learning programs are developed in connection with 6 Seconds, Development Designs, and the Search Institute.

 Advisory is an essential component of our work.
 Early adolescents need important personal support from peers and adults.
 In advisory, students learn to connect their concerns and feelings to the experiences and understandings of others.